hakala44/gazebo_dataset_generation/README.md

     $ conda activate open3d
     ~~~

-6. modify the sdf files,world file , include new nesh files and re launch
+6. mḾodify the gazebo world according to the preference of your dataset.

-    Include the mesh file, model.sdf, model.config files of your dataset in data_generation/models folder
+    Include the mesh files, model.sdf, model.config files of the objects in your dataset in data_generation/models folder

-    Include the objects in data_generation/Worlds/metrics.world file according to preference:
+    Include the following in data_generation/Worlds/metrics.world file according to preference

-    An example of loading the object 'left_gear' on to the table is as below
+    An example of loading the object 'left_gear' on to the table is as below :
     ~~~
     <include>
       <uri>model://left_gear</uri>